-- Whether all or part of your income comes from a public assistance program, or
+- whether all or part of your income comes from a public assistance program

-- Whether you have in good faith you acted on one of your rights under the federal credit laws.
+- whether you have in good faith acted on one of your rights under the federal credit laws.
 This could include, for instance, your right to dispute errors in your credit report, under the Fair Credit Reporting Act.

 Why am I getting mailers and emails from other mortgage companies?